Disclosure:

 Using an FTP program, such as FileZilla, log into your website database with the FTP login details provided by your web host.

-- Find the header.php file in your WordPress theme’s directory.
+• Find the header.php file in your WordPress theme’s directory.

-- Open the header.php file in a code editor.
+• Open the header.php file in a code editor.

-- Paste the Google Analytics tracking code just before the closing </head> tag.
+• Paste the Google Analytics tracking code just before the closing </head> tag.

-- Save the file and upload it back to your theme directory (remember to delete the old header.php file).
+• Save the file and upload it back to your theme directory (remember to delete the old header.php file).

 Note: The exact location of the tracking code may vary depending on your theme.
 Refer to your theme’s documentation for specific instructions.
-In all, ensure you paste the code before the closing tag </head> in your theme’s header.php file.
+Ensure you paste the code before the closing tag </head> in your theme’s header.php file.

 Click it, and on the next page, select Install Manually to copy your tracking script.

-How to Verify If The Google Analytics Code is Working
+How to Verify If The Google Analytics Code Is Working

-However, there are ways to verify whether the Google Analytics tag you add to your website works correctly without waiting for 48 hours.
+However, there are ways to verify whether the Google Analytics tag you add to your website works correctly without waiting 48 hours.

 Here are two methods you can use: